29chhayabinnar99/New_Namaste_React/README.md

 # **Reaact hook** - it is just a normal utility function which is given to us by react.
 Its a prebuilt whoch comes up with special power.

+# useState-

-# useState- whenever state veriable (listOfResto) changes react rerender our funtional component(setListOfResto).
+useState is a Hook that allows functional components to have and manage state. whenever state veriable (listOfResto) changes react rerender our funtional component(setListOfResto). useState returns an array that contains a state variable and an update function, and it takes an initial value as an argument.

 # Why React is fast: React does efficient DOM manipulation.
 It uses Virtual DOM (which has a diffing algorithm to efficiently compare changes) it will find out the diff and update the UI only change part.